28-year-old charged in beating death of man, 79

 An Orangeburg man is now facing a murder charge in the death of a 79-year-old man.

-Quincy Alphonso Carr III, 28, of Benthomp Road, initially faced the charge of assault and battery of a high and aggravated nature after deputies found a bloodied Edmund William Huff on the floor of the residence.
+Quincy Alphonso Carr III, 28, of Benthomp Road, initially faced the charge of assault and battery of a high and aggravated nature after deputies found a bloodied Edmund William Huff on the floor of the assisted living home.

 The assault took place on Sept.
 24.